Polarized light Raman scattering by an atom near an ultrathin periodically aligned carbon nanotube film: Introduction

-In this work, we develop a theory of anisotropic SERS phenomena by using a fully-quantized, medium-assisted QED approach for an atom (ion, or molecule) modelled by a TLS placed in near proximity to an ultrathin closely packed SWCN film as sketched in Fig.~\ref{fig1}.
-The SWCN film is known to produce a strongly anisotropic excitation spectrum represented by the in-plane linear electromagnetic (EM) response tensor with maximal component in the CN alignment direction~\cite{BondPRappl2021}.
-This EM response anisotropy is also reflected in the local photonic density of states (LDOS)~\cite{Pugh} as the LDOS component along the nanotube's axis is almost $10^{6}$ times greater than that in the transverse direction~\cite{bondarev2015plasmon}.
-Particular attention is given to the polarization of external light radiation.
-By explicitly deriving the polarization tensor of scattered light, we establish that for the TLS located in the near-field zone of the SWCN metasurface its Raman cross-section components (Stokes and anti-Stokes) can be enhanced by a factor of up to $10^{5}$, not only for $p$-polarized but also for $s$-polarized incoming light radiation.
+This work extends and further develops the electromagnetic SERS effect theory previously reported by one of us for a TLS near a single-wall carbon nanotube~\cite{bondarev2015plasmon}.
+Among other things, an obvious nontrivial difference now is a realistic quasi-2D quantum material: an ultrathin periodically aligned SWCN film to provide an in-plane anisotropic interface with collective band structure, collective intrinsic quasiparticle excitations (excitons and plasmons), and a well-defined incidence plane for incoming and scattered light radiation, which can yet be oriented arbitrarily relative to the main anisotropy (CN alignement) axis.
+We derive and analyze the differential scattering cross-section for the TLS coupled to the plasmon-mediated quasistatic electric fields in the near-field zone of such an ultrathin anisotropic MS. Particular attention is given to the polarization of external light radiation.
+By explicitly deriving the polarization tensor of scattered light, we establish that for the TLS located in the near-field zone of the periodically aligned SWCN metasurface its Raman cross-section components (Stokes and anti-Stokes) can be enhanced by a factor of up to $10^{4}$, not only for $p$-polarized but also for $s$-polarized incoming light radiation.